About Me

 Background

 Hi all!
-My name is Alexa Anderson, and I'm a fifth-year PhD candidate at the Institute for Astronomy at the University of Hawai'i at Mānoa.
-Though I was born in Tokyo, Japan, I grew up in the town of Kailua, Hawai'i.
+My name is Alexa Anderson, and I'm a sixth-year PhD candidate at the Institute for Astronomy at the University of Hawai`i at Mānoa.
+Though I was born in Tokyo, Japan, I grew up in the town of Kailua, Hawai`i.
 Later, I moved to New Haven to complete my undergraduate degree in Astrophysics at Yale University.
-When I'm not doing astronomy, you can probably find me eating some of the great food that Hawai'i has to offer or watching movies.
+When I'm not doing astronomy, you can probably find me playing board games or watching movies.

 Education